CrumrineCoder/Bard-Release/README.md

 * Update messages, X messages found!
 * Show Categorical tags
 * Loading screen
-* Redirect to login when cookies run out
+* Redirect to login when cookies run out, cannot get dashboard when reloading.
+* UX, and a better login screen to tell the user what everything does.
+(What are general tags?
+What are the preset tags?
+What's the point of the site?)
+* Discord integration
+* Tag word cloud